hardisgroupcom/chef-elk-hardis/README.md

 Redis is collecting data on the host machine at [tcp://localhost:6379](tcp://localhost:6379)

 InfluxDB is collecting data on the host machine at [udp://localhost:25826](udp://localhost:25826)

-## Usage

- # Limitation:
-* This stack is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.
-* This stack is ready to use for **development purpose** and as a standalone stack.
-* This stack **is not securised** and must not be use in production without enabling security.

 You can collect any log4j or logback to redis by using :
 * [log4j-redis-appender](https://github.com/hardisgroupcom/log4j-redis-appender)